elixir-bridge/elixir-bridge.github.io/04_Mix_Applications/12-supervisors.markdown

   use Supervisor

   def start(_type, _args) do
-    Supervisor.start_link([{NewApp.Router, []}, strategy: :one_for_one)
+    Supervisor.start_link([{NewApp.Router, []}], strategy: :one_for_one)
   end
 end
 ```

 When our supervisor starts it will call a function `start_link`.
-This function takes two arguments - a list of tuples, and a stratgey for how to restart child processes when they fail.
-Each tuple contains the name of the Child Process, and any intial arguments that will get passed into the start_link function of that respective module.
+This function takes two arguments - a list of tuples, and a strategy for how to restart child processes when they fail.
+Each tuple contains the name of the Child Process, and any initial arguments that will get passed into the start_link function of that respective module.

 The `children` are the processes that the Supervisor will watch.
 The Supervisor will iterate over every child module and find its `child_spec/` which defines how the child will be started, stopped, and restarted.
 Usually this is with a `start_link/1` function.
 We will look at the `child_spec` soon.

 In the `options` argument, we also need to specify a strategy.
 This tells the supervisor what to do if a child process fails.

-In this case we are using teh `:one_for_one` strategy.
+In this case we are using the `:one_for_one` strategy.
 With this process, if the child process terminates, it will be restarted.

 Now let's create our router that will handle our requests.